splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

    * - Type
      - Meaning of stack frame width
    * - CPU
-     - How often a function appears in stack traces.
+     - Frequency that a function appears in stack traces.
 CPU usage relative to other stack traces.
    * - Memory
-     - How much memory is allocated by a function relative to other stack traces
+     - Memory allocation by function relative to other stack traces

 The following image shows CPU stack frames for a Java application.